 The oil refinery and related businesses and financial services are mainstays of Curacao’s economy, with tourism becoming an increasingly important sector.
-In 2014, approximately 500,000 tourists visited Curacao, with almost 25% of those from the United States.
+In 2016, approximately 630,000 tourists visited Curacao, with approximately 55,000 consisting of stayover visitors from the United States.
 The U.S. is a major supplier of consumer and capital goods imported by Curacao, while petroleum products are the largest export to the U.S. In 2015, the U.S. exported products to Curacao valued at $522 million, and imported from Curacao $335 million worth of products.

 The U.S. Consulate General in Curacao is responsible for the day-to-day management of relations with the Dutch Caribbean, which includes Aruba, Bonaire, Curacao, Saba, Sint Eustatius, and Sint Maarten.
 The consulate provides a variety of services to U.S. citizens; it also can issue non-immigrant visas for certain travelers to the U.S. who wish to visit, work, or study for a temporary period.

 The consulate was opened in 1793.
 It was one of the earliest U.S. consulates, reflecting the importance of Caribbean trade to the new United States.
 The Consul General resides in the historic Roosevelt House, which was the local government's gift of property to the United States in 1950 as an expression of gratitude for U.S. protection during World War II.

 Principal U.S. consulate officials are listed in the Department's Key Officers List.